 The quote helps to explain why companies struggle to place the sustainability function within their organisational structure.
 (I don’t see sustainability as a function; it’s more like a scaffold that supports better performance at the edge.)
 Sadly, it also explains why so many ‘sustainability teams’ are kept far from innovation at the edge, becoming steadily more proficient at ESG disclosure despite their limited range of activity.

 Most sustainability practitioners get into the job to make a difference.
 Then we discover that we are not welcome in those parts of the organisation that hold the greatest potential to make that difference.
 This can happen in many ways – implicit, explicit and usually in-between.
 At some stage, the cognitive dissonance gets too much and we either leave or compress ourselves into mindless cycles of ESG reporting.
 (Okay, not entirely mindless, but it’s a relative thing.)
 One upside of the present investor awakening is the number of practitioners who are receiving urgent calls from parts of the business that have effectively held them at bay for the past decade.

-When we start doing ESG as value-protection, we’re usually trying to keep the problem away.
+When we do ESG as value-protection, we’re usually trying to keep the problem away.
 Expanding our gaze to ESG as value-creation requires us to embrace the problem.
 We may even acknowledge our complicity in creating it.
 At that point, we connect.
 And we open to change.
 Intimacy is challenging when we’re still geared for defence.
-Adding another neural pathway feels overwhelming because our energy reserves are running out.
+Adding another neural pathway feels overwhelming because it takes energy and our reserves are running low.
 At some point, we realise – individually or collectively – that the energy we need to grow and thrive is located just beyond our boundaries.
 It’s at the edge.
-As practitioners – perhaps even as organisations – accessing this energy delivers a Special Kind of Fitness.
+As practitioners – perhaps even as organisations – learning how to access this energy delivers a Special Kind of Fitness.